gtd/hoover/README.md

 * Provide config option to set the logglier during Rails initialization, thus guaranteeing its presence beyond what is possible with simple ActionController filters.
 * Provide config option to choose which log subscribers to enable.

+## Known Issues

+* As of this writing, Loggly's JSON API does not handle hashes nested inside arrays properly.
+Each hash ends up looking like [object Object] in the search console.
+This totally breaks Hoover's automatic stacking of duplicate adds, but hopefully they'll have it fixed soon.

 ## Contributing to Hoover